 I believe that a Strong Home starts with a solid marriage built on trust and good communication.
 With a strong partnership, you can tackle anything – from parenting, debt and budgeting, to various household issues.
 As a former Army Brat, child of divorce, and having a previous marriage myself (a lifetime ago), I know firsthand the importance of a strong family bond and how those relationships can get you through the toughest situations.

-My husband, Jacob and I have been married for six wonderful years and have two little girls, Julia and Jocelyn.
-We started our family in a growing suburb in Arizona and recently moved to Southwest Virginia.
+My husband, Jacob, and I have been married for ten wonderful years and have two little girls, Julia and Jocelyn.
+We started our family in a growing suburb in Arizona and then moved to Southwest Virginia.
 It is an exciting time in our lives for sure!
-A year after we got married, we had paid off almost $30,000 in debt and were enjoying our baby-moon/anniversary trip in Seoul, Korea.
+A year after we got married, we had paid off almost $30,000 in debt and were enjoying our baby moon/anniversary trip in Seoul, Korea.
 By our third anniversary, we had sold our beautiful project home, moved into a larger home in a better neighborhood, and had our emergency fund fully funded.
 We were also able to pay cash for a reliable family car.
-The past few years has flown by and I have even more to share with you.
+The past few years have flown by and I have even more to share with you.
 We definitely live frugally, but we have embraced this lifestyle and couldn’t see ourselves living any other way.
 I make my own cleaning solutions, we buy almost all of our clothes from thrift stores or yard sales, and nearly all of our furniture and baby/toddler gear is second-hand.
 We do not believe in spending more than we have and we never use personal credit cards.

 We don’t watch as much television as most people do, and we don’t have cable, so our free time is spent dancing in the kitchen, watching our girls make chalk art on the back patio, and doing projects around the house.
 And naps…because sometimes our children sap all our energy on the weekends!
 And once in a while, you might even spot me cruising the dollar bin aisles at Target…probably putting stuff back because it just adds up so quickly.
 But usually, I’m at home with my three loves emptying Cheerios out of toddler socks, or whatever new hiding place she’s found that day.
 Motherhood – what can I say?